-Parameter FY 2022-23 FY 2021-22 Directly sourced from MSMEs/ small producers As a Financial Institution, our in puts are primarily in Sourced directly from within the district and neighbouring districts the form of technological infras and services.
-Thus, options to an organisation like ours is lin branches are spread across th procure the consumables such from the local suppliers who are area. procure locally for nited.
-However, our he country, and we as stationery items
+Parameter FY 2022-23 FY 2021-22 Directly sourced from MSMEs/ small producers As a Financial Institution, our r inputs are primarily in Sourced directly from within the district and neighbouring districts the form of technological inf and services.
+Thus, options an organisation like ours is branches are spread across procure the consumables suc from the local suppliers who area. to procure locally for limited.
+However, our the country, and we the as stationery items